Enterprise Recon 2.12.0

 Requirements

-The following requirements must be met to use the Enterprise Recon 2.10.0 ODBC Reporting feature to access ER2 data:
+The following requirements must be met to use the Enterprise Recon 2.12.0 ODBC Reporting feature to access Enterprise Recon data:

 Requirement Description

 License Enterprise Recon PRO license.
-See Subscription License for more information.
+For more information, refer to the Subscription License section.

 TCP Port Allowed Connections Port 11117.
 Inbound connections must be allowed on the host where the ODBC Driver is installed to establish a connection to the Master Server.